X

 More Details

 Even though this stylus is from Logitech, the Logitech Crayon is built using Apple Pencil technology and can be used with hundreds of Apple Pencil-supported apps.
-In fact, it's the only non-Apple stylus with Apple's stamp of approval (and even sold on Apple's website).
+It's the only non-Apple stylus with Apple's stamp of approval (and even sold on Apple's website).

-Like the Apple Pencil, the Logitech Crayon has tip-tilt technology, a smart tip that dynamically adjusts line weight depending on the angle you place it down -- just like a regular pencil.
-Current users like the quality, value, and ease of use of Logitech's stylus but noted a big downside was the lack of pressure sensitivity.
+Like the Apple Pencil, the Logitech Crayon has tip-tilt technology.
+It is a smart tip that dynamically adjusts line weight depending on the angle you place it down—just like a regular pencil.
+Current users like Logitech's stylus's quality, value, and ease of use but noted a significant downside: the lack of pressure sensitivity.

 Review: Logitech Crayon

-ZDNET's June Wan tested out the Logitech Crayon, and thought the flat form factor was much more comfortable than the Apple Pencil, offering a reassuring grip.
+ZDNET's June Wan tested out the Logitech Crayon and thought the flat form factor was much more comfortable and offered a reassuring grip compared to the Apple Pencil.

 "The Crayon is great for jotting down notes and serving as a more accurate touchpoint than your finger," he writes.

-Keep in mind that since it doesn't have pressure sensitivity, it's not going to be ideal for drawing or sketching.
+Keep in mind that since it doesn't have pressure sensitivity, it's not ideal for drawing or sketching.

 Logitech Crayon specs: Weight: 0.70 ounces | Battery life: 7.5 hours | Palm rejection: Yes | Tilt recognition: Yes